trixi-framework/Trixi.jl/docs/src/index.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3996439.svg)](https://doi.org/10.5281/zenodo.3996439)

 [**Trixi.jl**](https://github.com/trixi-framework/Trixi.jl)
-is a numerical simulation framework for hyperbolic conservation laws written in [Julia](https://julialang.org).
+is a numerical simulation framework for conservation laws written in [Julia](https://julialang.org).
 A key objective for the framework is to be useful to both scientists and students.
 Therefore, next to having an extensible design with a fast implementation, Trixi.jl is